marocss/develop-in-swift-tutorials/docs/appdesign.md

 ### Topics and skills covered
 * Identifying opportunities and defining a clear purpose
-* Talking to people and identifying behaviour patterns
+* Talking to people and identifying behavior patterns
 * Refining an idea focusing on essential features
 * Organizing features into logical screen groups
 * Structuring the app using tab bar and toolbars